 - Twitter: @TFIupdates

-All complaints will be acknowledged.
+All suggestions, queries and issues (complaints) will be acknowledged.
 We aim to issue a full response in a timely manner.

 We use independent market research providers to audit and offer suggested improvements to our services.
 We will continue to research customers’ views on our services and use them to implement continual improvements.